merri-bek-tech/merri-bek-tech/content/english/get-involved/volunteering.md

 * An in-person induction meeting at the start of the sprint
 * An online chat channel for ongoing questions and support
-* An optional weekly online call with the current cohort of volunteers and mentors.
+* A weekly in-person lab time, with some structured lessons and some project time
 * An in-person showcase and celebration at the end of the sprint

 In addition to that, we expect that you'll want to spend some time on a project related to technology in Merri-bek.
 How much time you invest in that is up to you, but we'd recommend at least a couple of hours per week.

+If this sounds like you, [read more about our 2024 winter cohort](/get-involved/cohort1).